Phantom Limb Pain

 Contact Our Seattle Interventional Pain Management Specialists

 At Seattle Pain, we can help relieve your pain, and significantly improve your quality of life.
 We believe in treating the whole patient – and not just the injury.
 You do not have to live in pain.
-Call us today at 253-944-1289 or complete a contact form today.
+Call us today.